Prediction Markets

 Sites such as Kalshi and Polymarket have exploded in popularity.
 These platforms let you trade on real-world outcomes, such as elections, economic indicators, and pop culture events.

-Their introduction of sports contracts has been a game-changer.
-You can trade on outcomes such as the winner of an upcoming game or event in major sports, or a future outcome, like the next Super Bowl champion.
+Sports contracts are one of the top attractions.
+You can trade on outcomes such as the winner of an upcoming game or event in major sports, or even on future outcomes, like the next Super Bowl champion or NFL MVP.

 •